 The Role of a Child’s Opinion in Custody Decisions

 Every child custody case is unique.
-There are no concrete rules that dictate how much influence a child’s wishes should have over a judge’s decision to grant custody to one parent or another.
-A child’s preference will play a key role in a final decision handed down by the court, but it will not be the deciding factor.
+There are no concrete rules that dictate how much influence a child’s wishes should have over a judge’s decision to grant custody in favor of one parent or another.
+A child’s preference does play a key role in a final decision handed down by the court, but it is not the deciding factor.

-Generally, a judge will only give consideration to a child’s desire in custody cases if it is deemed to be within their best interest.
-If it is not, then the child will have to live with the parent that the judge determines regardless if they want to or not.
+Generally, a judge will only consider a child’s desire in custody cases if it is deemed to be within their best interest.
+If it is not, then the child will have to live with the parent that the judge determines regardless of whether they want to or not.

 Furthermore, a child typically cannot change a child custody order.
-A potential exception to this rule is if they are old enough to speak for themselves and can prove that they are in physical and/or emotional danger, then a judge may approve a change in custody.
+A potential exception to this rule is if they are old enough to speak for themselves and can prove that they are in physical and/or emotional danger.
+In those cases, a judge may approve a change in custody.

-At What Age Can A Child Choose What Parent to Live With?
+At What Age Can a Child Choose Which Parent to Live With?

 Parents are generally awarded custody if the courts deem that it is in the child’s best interest.
 While a child’s custodial preference only plays a role, that role can become larger if the child is 14 years of age or older.

-There is no law that stipulates what age a child’s opinion of custody carries more weight.
-However, after the age of 14, judges tend to rely more heavily on the reference of a child since they are more mature at that time and can effectively articulate why they believe it is in their best interest to live with one parent over another.
+No law stipulates at what age a child’s preference for custody carries more weight.
+However, after the age of 14, judges tend to rely more heavily on the preference of a child since they are more mature by that age and can effectively articulate why they believe it is in their best interest to live with one parent over another.

-Though the age of 14 is the standard, there are plenty of examples of children much younger that have made strong witnesses in child custody cases.
+Though the age of 14 is a standard, there are plenty of examples of children much younger who have made strong witnesses in their child custody cases.